DataDog/hiring-engineers/answers.md

 * Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

+To add tags, you have to add the following lines to the datadog.yaml file located in the /etc/datadog-agent directory.
+Tags can be key value pairs like in this example or a list of of tags.

 <a href="tags_yaml.PNG" title="The view from our roofdeck">
 <img src="tags_yaml.PNG" width="500"></a>

 * Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

-Create a datadog user with replication rights in your MySQL server
+You first need to create a datadog user with replication rights in your MySQL server
 ```
 sudo mysql -e "CREATE USER 'datadog'@'localhost' IDENTIFIED BY 'LkWJbXrK60r4<mr545qkevCS';"
 sudo mysql -e "GRANT REPLICATION CLIENT ON *.* TO 'datadog'@'localhost' WITH MAX_USER_CONNECTIONS 5;"